JetBrains/intellij-sdk-docs/tutorials/custom_language_support/go_to_symbol_contributor.md

 title: 13.
 Go To Symbol Contributor
 ---

-*A go to symbol contributor helps user to navigate to any PSI element by it's name.*
+*A go to symbol contributor helps user to navigate to any PSI element by its name.*

 ### 13.1.
 Define helper method for generated PSI elements